SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

     [!code-hlsl[](./snippets/snippet-9-29.hlsl?highlight=5,8)]

-3. Before running the game, we need to to pass the `ShadowBuffer` to the point light's draw invocation.
+3. Before running the game, we need to pass the `ShadowBuffer` to the point light's draw invocation.

    In the `Draw()` method in the `PointLight` class, change the `SpriteBatch` to use `Immediate` sorting, and forward the `ShadowBuffer` to the shader parameter for each light: